openstack/openstack-ansible/deploy-guide/source/targethosts-prepare.rst

 Configure at least one network interface to access the Internet or suitable local repositories.

+Some distributions add an extraneous entry in the ``/etc/hosts`` file that resolves the actual hostname to another loopback IP address such as ``127.0.1.1``.
+You must comment out or remove this entry to prevent name resolution problems. **Do not remove the 127.0.0.1 entry.**
+This step is especially important for `metal` deployments.

 We recommend adding the Secure Shell (SSH) server packages to the installation on target hosts that do not have local (console) access.